aetherclouds/meemo/README.md

 ## Lessons I have learned
 If I could start from scratch,
 - Would've definitely used TypeScript (or ReScript).
-Big, or just decently-sized, projects in JS can become a nightmare in the tracking of data flows.
 - Would've stuck to TailwindCSS.
 Sorry WindiCSS, but despite being harder to set-up, Tailwind had some features you don't, and when I needed them, things yawed slightly south.
 - Would've researched better ways of debugging extensions.
-- Would've separated the floating hover thing from the main content script, from the start.
+- Would've separated the floating hover thing from the main content script.
 When I thought about the Save2Anki popup, I had already architected the whole project with the hover component as its cornerstone.
-While it was certainly important, as I had more floating components on the screen, I quickly realized I should've stramlined and refactored the adding of floating components, because there would be more than just one.
+While it was certainly important, as I had more floating components on the screen, I quickly realized I should've stramlined and refactored the adding of floating components.

 I will make sure to apply these to my next projects.
 It was an enjoyable adventure!